Why it rains so much in Bergen - Norway’s second largest city

 Take a hike

 Yes, hiking in the rain!
 Remember, if you have your raincoat and your waterproof backpack, there’s nothing stopping you from taking advantage of all the amazing hiking opportunities in the hills that surround the city...
 There are hikes for all ages and experience levels, so you can choose one that fits you.
+Read here to see where you should go when the sun is shining.

 Credit: Eirik Bjørnerud | Visit Bergen